 Role of the Office of the Public Guardian (OPG)

-The OPG plays a vital role in safeguarding individuals who lack mental capacity.
+The OPG plays a really important role in safeguarding individuals who lack mental capacity.
 It supervises deputies and ensures they act in the best interests of the person.
 If there are concerns about a deputy’s conduct, the OPG can investigate and take action.

 Annual Reports and Visits